Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 An assortment of assessment types are provided in this text to allow for practice and self-assessment throughout the course of study.

-• Multiple Choice. are basic review questions that test comprehension.
+• Multiple Choice are basic review questions that test comprehension.

 • Questions include brief, open-response questions to test comprehension.

-• Exercises (Sets A and B) are application Application questions that require a combination of quantitative and analytical skills.
+• Exercises (Sets A and B) are application questions that require a combination of quantitative and analytical skills.

-• Problems (Sets A and B) are advanced Advanced activities that allow students to demonstrate learning and application of multiple learning objectives and skills concurrently in one set of facts.
+• Problems (Sets A and B) are advanced activities that allow students to demonstrate learning and application of multiple learning objectives and skills concurrently in one set of facts.
 Problems are designed to assess higher levels of Bloom’s taxonomy.

 • Thought Provokers are open-ended questions, often with more than one acceptable response, designed to stretch students intellectually.